 William Hayashi is a life-long member of the Information Technologies industry.
 Beginning as a programmer in the early 1970s, he currently owns his own business consulting firm and donates much of his time to the creation and maintenance of computer labs for schools, after school study centers and adult education programs.

 His first novel, Discovery, Volume 1 of the Darkside Trilogy, is the first installment of the story of a community of African Americans who beat Neil Armstrong to the moon and reside there for four decades before being discovered by those living on earth.
-Volume one of the trilogy tells the story of how the United States of America makes this historic discovery, and what happens in this country as a result.
+Volume one of the trilogy, an engaging story, tells of how the United States of America makes this historic discovery and what happens in this country as a result.
 Discovery is now available for sale online and makes a great gift anytime.

 Books, short stories, poetry and screenplays.